 3. The Employer Acknowledges the Charge

-By acknowledging the charge, the employer does not admit guilt.
-The communication simply states that the employer is aware there is a charge against them and an investigation is about to begin.
+By acknowledging the charge, you’re not admitting guilt.
+The communication simply states that you are aware there is a charge against you and an investigation is about to begin.

 4. The EEOC Initiates the Investigation